takatoh/acm/README.md

-# Acm
+# acm

 A simple account manager for Windows.
-This is NOT secure, excuse ;p.
+This is NOT secure, excuse me ;p.

 ## Installation